 Despite being only the third largest of the Canary Islands, Gran Canaria accounts for almost half of the population.
 Gran Canaria displays the diverse landscape of green, leafy terrain, volcanic desert and glistening beaches were are present throughout the Canary Islands.

 Most famous for its rugged coastline, interspersed with holiday and tourist resorts, there is much more to Gran Canaria.
-Beyond the sands, you will find plenty of opportunities for adrenalin pumping activities from hiking and cycling to a host of water sports which are popular on all seven islands.
+Beyond the sands, you will find plenty of opportunities for adrenaline-pumping activities from hiking and cycling to a host of water sports which are popular on all seven islands.

 Those seeking culture as well as beaches will benefit from a trip to Las Palmas, arguably the most dynamic capital city of all the Canary Islands.
 This cosmopolitan city is located on the north-eastern part of the island and is crammed with museums, art galleries, beautiful architectures, lush parks and the famous Las Canteras beach.